 Health and Food Safety Department's transparency commitment

 Your feedback is important to us.
-If you encounter technical problems with this service or if you have any other comments, please write to SANTE-TRANSPARENCY-SUPPORT@ec.europa.eu.
+If you experience technical problems with this service or if you have any comments please write to SANTE-TRANSPARENCY-SUPPORT@ec.europa.eu.

-All the documents published on this webpage have been fully or partially released following a previous request for access under Regulation (EC) No 1049/2001.
-As a consequence, these documents may be redacted, i.e. parts may be blackened out.
+All the documents published on this webpage have been fully or partially released following a previous request for access (under Regulation (EC) No 1049/2001).
+As a consequence, these documents may be redacted.
+This means that some parts may be blackened out.
 This is either because one or several of the exceptions listed below apply, or because there are parts of the document containing information that is falling outside the scope of the request.

-Only documents that are fully or partially released are published on this webpage.
-Documents that are protected in their entirety based on one or several of the exceptions below will not be published on this webpage despite requested.
+This webpage displays only documents that were fully or partially released.
+Documents that are totally protected based on one or several of the exceptions below will not be published on this webpage despite requested.